sahil-lakhwani/AsyncAwait/README.md

 The standard CancellationToken is used to cancel the async Task.
 The PauseTokenSource by Stephen Toub is also used here, to very elegantly pause the async Task.

+Cancellation issue when awaiting for the PauseToken:

+"A task cannot be cancelled when it is not running yet" I learnt it [here](https://johnbadams.wordpress.com/2012/03/10/understanding-cancellationtokensource-with-tasks/#comment-94)

+In this example, if the task is paused and then cancelled, it doesn't actually get cancelled.
+So I had to trick around by negating the value of isPaused, so that the task would first actually run and immediately be cancelled.